justinwon777/trickcombo_site/README.md

 ## Combo Builder

 The buidler serves as a rudimentary visualization of the graph.
-Users can select tricks and the builder shows all possibilties that can come after it, letting the user create a combo how they want.
+Users can select tricks and the builder shows all possibilties that can come after it, letting the user pick every part of the combo.